-In this article, Best Free Scary VR Apps for iPhone Virtual Reality iPhone 6, 11 Pro Max dream vision google cardboard educational, and fun.
+This article, Best Free Scary VR Apps for iPhone Virtual Reality iPhone 6, 11 Pro Max dream vision google cardboard educational and fun.

-Apple doesn’t make virtual reality (VR) headset till, although we know it’s been experimenting with the technology for times.
+Apple doesn’t make a virtual reality (VR) headset, although we know it’s been experimenting with the technology for times.
 But that doesn’t mean you require to wait for I Glasses to enjoy VR apps on your iPhone.

 There are lots of iPhone VR apps in the App Store and give you’re wearing a proper headset; you can have all the fun of VR with iPhones from the iPhone SE onwards.

 The poorest entry point to VR is Google Cardboard, but if you’re feeling flush the Zeiss VR One offers a much more added experience.